-Billing itself as “Capital Nacional del Trekking,” Argentina’s national trekking capital, El Chaltén has become popular for easy access to Fitz Roy–range trailheads in Parque Nacional Los Glaciares.
-Many trails are suitable for overnight backpack trips, access is so easy that day hikers can cover nearly as much ground.
+Billing itself as “Capital Nacional del Trekking,” Argentina’s national trekking capital, El Chaltén has become popular for easy access to Fitz Roy range trailheads.
+While many of the trails are suitable for overnight backpacks, access is so good that day hikers can cover nearly as much ground.

-Exposed to fierce westerly winds and to potential floods from the Río de las Vueltas, El Chaltén has somehow managed to achieve a sense of permanence in what, just a few years back, seemed a bleak outpost of government offices aimed to uphold Argentina’s presence in a disputed border zone (the last of many Chilean-Argentine territorial quarrels, over Lago del Desierto to the north, was finalized a few years ago).
+Exposed to fierce westerly winds and to potential floods from the Río de las Vueltas, El Chaltén has still managed to achieve a sense of permanence in what, just a few years ago, seemed a bleak assortment of government offices aimed to uphold Argentina’s presence in a then disputed border zone (the last territorial quarrel with Chile, over Lago del Desierto to the north, was settled a few years ago).

-El Chaltén celebrates several events, including October 12’s Aniversario de El Chaltén, marking its formal founding in 1985; November 10’s Día de la Tradición, celebrating the gaucho heritage; and early February’s weeklong Fiesta Nacional del Trekking.
+Local events include October 12’s Aniversario de El Chaltén, marking the town’s 1985 founding; November 10’s Día de la Tradición, celebrating the gaucho heritage; and early February’s weeklong Fiesta Nacional del Trekking.

-With Chaltén Travel, it’s possible to travel north on gravel RN 40 to the towns of Perito Moreno and Los Antiguos in Chubut Province (13 hours, US$57).
-Chaltén Travel leaves Chaltén on alternate days in summer; passengers from El Calafate can board the bus at the RN 40 junction.
+With Chaltén Travel or Taqsa, it’s possible to travel north on Ruta Nacional 40 to the towns of Perito Moreno and Los Antiguos (the border crossing for Chile Chico, US$55 pp, 13 hours).
+Chaltén Travel leaves El Calafate on alternate days in summer.
 The rest of the year, there may be only one bus weekly.
-Corredor Patagónico also does this route.
+Taqsa goes daily, but also has fewer frequencies the rest of the year.